isabellecda/cyber-scripts/buffer-overflow/README.md

 * --exclude	: List of chars (formatted as hex string) to be excluded from badchar list.
 * --reversejmp	: Size in bytes to jump before the content to inject bad chars or the shell code.
 * --shellcode	: Python shell code file generated using msfvenom.
 Do NOT include the .py extension in the parameter.
-  * Example: msfvenom -p windows/exec cmd=calc.exe -b '\x00' -f python -v payload EXITFUNC=thread -o payload
+  * Example: msfvenom -p windows/exec cmd=calc.exe -b '\x00' -f python EXITFUNC=thread -o payload
 * --nops		: Amount of nops to add before and after the shell code.
 Default is 0.

 ## Vanilla Buffer Overflow example